docupotamus/docupotamus/site/docs/themes/theme-common.md

 <!-- <APITable> -->

-A Docusaurus theme with a unified workbench interface for developing add-ons.
+A Docusaurus theme with a lightweight, unified interface for developing add-ons.

+## Try It Out

+### Common Use Cases

+Use this when you want to enhance your site with powerful **add-ons**.

+You can integrate custom React components through a lightweight, unified interface.
+They are then always readily accessible to developers through the workbench.

+For example, integrating with the workbench is how [theme-task-list](./theme-task-list.md) works.

 ## Installation